 The Arc de Triomphe

-At only 50 metres high the Arc de Triomphe is nowhere near the tallest building in Paris, but its location makes it a one of my favourite viewpoints.
-It was commissioned in 1806 by Napoleon to honour the French army, though it wasn’t completed until after he died.
-It’s engraved with names of soldiers who fought in the French Revolution and Napoleanic wars, and houses the Tomb of the Unknown Soldier from WWI.
+The Arc de Triomphe is nowhere near the tallest building in Paris at only 50 metres high, but its location make it one of my favourite Paris viewpoints.
+It commissioned by Napoleon in 1806 to honour the French army, but wasn’t completed until after he died.

 Galeries Lafayette Haussmann

-Not all of Paris’ best viewpoints cost money – one of the biggest bargain views is the free rooftop terrace at the Galeries Lafayette department store on Boulevard Haussmann.
-The store is famous for its elaborate window displays and high-end products, but if you head to the seventh floor there’s a huge panoramic terrace with 360-degree views across the Paris skyline and down onto the neighbouring Opera Garnier.
+Not all of the best views of Paris from above cost money – one of the biggest bargain viewpoints is the rooftop terrace at the Galeries Lafayette department store on Boulevard Haussmann, which is free to visit.
+The store is famous for its Art Nouveau stained-glass domed roof and its elaborate window displays, particularly around Christmas.

-The details: The terrace at Galeries Lafayette Haussmann is open from 9.30am (11am on Sundays) until 7.30pm.
+The terrace at Galeries Lafayette Haussmann is open from from 10am to 8pm.
 The nearest Metro stations are at Chaussée d’Antin La Fayette, Opéra or Havre–Caumartin.